cross-solution/YawikDocs/source/modules/applications/index.rst

 Every property of an application and its embedded documents can be send using the above mapping stategy.
-Field name 'attachments[]' sends a file as attachment for example.
+Field name `attachments[]` sends a file as attachment for example.

 The response is a json string.
 The complete application entity is returned.
+The url to track the progress of the application process is also returned in a key named `track`.

 .. code-block:: sh